ctudoudou/OutlookAddIn4DontCloseMe/readme.md

 ## Installation

-You can download the latest version of the plugin directly at [here] (https://github.com/ctudoudou/OutlookAddIn4DontCloseMe/releases).
+You can download the latest version of the plugin directly at [here](https://github.com/ctudoudou/OutlookAddIn4DontCloseMe/releases).
 If you are not comfortable with the security of the compiled plugin, you can download the source code and compile it yourself using Visual Studio 2015 or later.

 ## Instructions